pexip/os-nghttp2/doc/sources/nghttpx-howto.rst

-For example, to make nghttpx listen to encrypted HTTP/2 requests at port 8443, and a backend HTTP proxy server is configured to listen to HTTP/1 request at port 8080 in the same host, run nghttpx command-line like this:
+For example, to make nghttpx listen to encrypted HTTP/2 requests at port 8443, and a backend HTTP proxy server is configured to listen to HTTP/1 requests at port 8080 on the same host, run nghttpx command-line like this:

 .. code-block:: text